SchwarzIT/crystal-map/README.md

 * Easy to use - just annotate class

-* Also supports child entities or lists of child entities
+* Also supports nested maps or lists

 * No performance loss - all entities are being generated during compile time.